-- The Council will seek to protect and enhance landscape character and enhance landscape quality throughout the Council area in accordance with Supplementary Guidance SG09 'Landscape Character Assessment and Landscape Designations'; - Development within Local Landscape Areas will only be supported where it can be demonstrated that the landscape character and scenic interest for which the area is designated will not be adversely affected; and - 3.
-Development proposals which are likely to have significant landscape and visual effects must be accompanied by a landscape and visual assessment demonstrating that, with appropriate mitigation, a satisfactory landscape fit will be achieved without adverse effects. - 4.19 The Falkirk area has a varied landscape, whose quality and character is important to the setting of settlements, and the area's image and identity.
+- The Council will seek to protect and enhance landscape character and enhance landscape quality throughout the Council area in accordance with Supplementary Guidance \$G09 'Landscape Character Assessment and Landscape Designations'; - 2.
+Development within Local Landscape Areas should be designed to minimise any adverse effects on the landscape character and scenic interest for which the area is designated; and - 3.
+Development proposals which are likely to have significant landscape and visual effects must be accompanied by a landscape and visual assessment demonstrating that, with appropriate mitigation, a satisfactory landscape fit will be achieved. - 4.18 The Falkirk area has a varied landscape, whose quality and character is important to the setting of settlements, and the area's image and identity.
 Local Landscape Areas (LLAs) identify the most important local landscapes (Denny Hills, Slamannan Plateau/Avon Valley and South Bo'ness).
 However, in line with the European Landscape Convention, there is a need to recognise the value of all landscapes within the area, and to take account of this in assessing development proposals.
 Supplementary Guidance SG09 'Landscape Character Assessment and Landscape Designations' therefore provides information on forces for change, sensitivies and development guidance for all Landscape Character Areas.